payshares-legacy/payshares-core/docs/admin.md

 * you will also need a VALIDATION_SEED if you plan on participating in SCP

 #Administrative commands
-    Interaction with stellar-core is done via an administrative HTTP endpoint.
+    Interaction with payshares-core is done via an administrative HTTP endpoint.
-    The endpoint is typically accessed by a mid-tier application to submit transactions to the Stellar network, or by administrators.
+    The endpoint is typically accessed by a mid-tier application to submit transactions to the Payshares network, or by administrators.

 #Notes
  It can take up to 5 or 6 minutes to sync to the network anytime you start up.